kmb40/php/README.md

 2. Installed PHP using homebrew using instructions at https://www.php.net/manual/en/install.macosx.packages.php
 3. Installed VsCode extenions referenced at https://www.youtube.com/watch?v=zT6QrGIfXaU
+4. Installed MAMP (https://www.mamp.info/en/mamp/mac/) for the database.
+This could have been used for PHP as well instead of installing PHP in step 1.

 ## Topics
  1. Basic Classes